 What kind of clothes to wear in Autumn?
-Again, as I have mentioned, the weather in Tokyo in this time of year is pleasant.
-In general, this season is the time for “layering” outfit.
+Again, as I have mentioned, the weather in Tokyo at this time of year is pleasant.
+In general, this season is the time for a “layering” outfit.
 The people usually wear long sleeve shirts and (long) pants.
-And then, they bring sweaters with them, which they can put on especially during the night when temperature tends drop significantly.
+And then, they bring sweaters with them, which they can put on especially during the night when the temperature tends to drop significantly.

 You can expect occasional rain showers as well most especially during the night.
 So, having an umbrella with you as you roam around is highly recommended.

-Though you can easily buy an umbrella at convenience stores (that popular transparent ones), it is more practical if you just bring a foldable one that you can just easily put inside your bag.
-Plus, you do not need to spend some amounts for it.
+Though you can easily buy an umbrella at convenience stores (that popular transparent one), it is more practical if you just bring a foldable one that you can just easily put inside your bag.
+Plus, you do not need to spend some amounts on it.

 Another important thing to note about Tokyo (and Japan as a whole) is that, while they are one of the most (if not the most) technologically-advanced society, they tend to be more inclined on cash-to-cash transactions.
 While many stores accept credit cards, a greater number of merchants, most especially the smaller ones, only accept cash.
 That means, you should bring enough cash with you.